tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - What is the difference between LLM and AI?
   - LLM is a type of AI that is trained to understand human-like language.
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?
+  - It will be "an LLM" as the sound matters, not spelling.